Do you have study aids available?

 You can reserve a study room here up to a week in advance.
 Enter your Chapman username and password.
 Select the date on which you wish to make a reservation.
 Select a room, a starting time, and the duration of your reservation (up to three hours), add the names of the members of your party, and click "Submit Reservation."
 You will receive an e-mail confirming your reservation.
 At the time of your reservation, you can pick up your study room key from the Circulation Desk.

 How do I print?

-Wireless printing is available from two locations in the Law School.
+Wireless printing is available from three locations in the Law School.
 To print a one-sided document, compose an e-mail to firstname.lastname@example.org, attach your document, and click send.
 To print a two-sided document, compose an e-mail to email@example.com, attach your document, and click send.
 To print multiple documents, simply attach them to your e-mail.
-You can release your print job from the second floor of the Law Library or the computer lab on the third floor of the Law School.
+You can release your print job from the first or second floor of the Law Library or the computer lab on the third floor of the Law School.

 Is color printing available?

 Color printing is available in the Panther Digital Den, in Argyros Forum Room AF302.
 The cost is 50 cents per side.

 Where can I make copies?